Gulix/geckos/README.md

 ## The How

-With the first Alpha release, **Geckos** will have its own page.
-You can have a taste of it by downloading the source code and launch the index.html page.
-Still in progress.
+Since the first Alpha release, **Geckos** have its [own page](http://gulix.github.io/geckos).
+You can also download the source code and launch the index.html page to test it locally.

-The [wiki](https://github.com/Gulix/geckos/wiki) will provide guide to how create a template, to use it to make cards, and how in general **Geckos** is working.
+The [wiki](https://github.com/Gulix/geckos/wiki) will provide guides on [how to create a template](https://github.com/Gulix/geckos/wiki/Tutorial01), to use it to make cards, and how in general **Geckos** is working.
 Something is missing ?
 Feel free to use the [Issues](https://github.com/Gulix/geckos/issues) to ask for an explanation.

 ## The Who